 When they were going to get up after their lunch, a couple of white teenagers bumped into Dean intentionally hitting his tray.
 Then they left the food court looking back at Dean and Angel triumphantly, laughing and pointing fingers at Dean and Angel.
 The contents of Dean's tray were all over the floor.
-They began to bend down and pick up the pop cans and the paper plates.
+They began to bend down and pick up the pop can and the paper plate.
 Thinking of his mother and sister coupled with this incident only brought anger.
-Dean was angry towards the white race as he believed that the death of his mother and sister was related to racial discrimination.
+Dean was angry towards the white race as he believed that the death of his mother and sister was related to racism.
 He wanted to chase them and wanted to say something to the white teenagers.
 However, he realized that it was not the time to say anything.
 So he bit his lip.
 He knew it would cause a fight if he tried to confront the teenagers at that moment.
 With all his strength he clinch his fists with rage and looked away.

 “I’m sick and tired of being treated as someone less than them.”
 Dean muttered.